99ron/fourth-milestone-carpedia/README.md

     Restart all dynos
     Last but not least, do an initial git commit and push to heroku

-    **Since moving over to AWS Cloud9 my heroku commands don't want to work so I know deploy via the option on heroku which if you have it linked to your GitHub, it'll download/clone the files across for you.
+    **Since moving over to AWS Cloud9 my heroku commands don't want to work so I now deploy via the option on heroku which if you have it linked to your GitHub, it'll download/clone the files across for you.